Liam Mellows: Early life

 Mellows was born at the Hartshead Military Barracks in Ashton-under-Lyne on 25 May 1892, the son of William Joseph Mellows, an English man who worked as an NCO in the British Army, and Sarah Jordan, an Irish woman from Inch, County Wexford.

 His family moved to 10 Annadale Avenue in the Fairview area of Dublin in February 1895, when his father was transferred there; Mellows remained in Wexford with his grandfather, Patrick Jordan, due to ill health.
 He attended the military school in Wellington Barracks in Cork and the Portobello garrison school in Dublin, but ultimately refused a military career much to his father's disappointment, instead working as a clerk in several Dublin firms, including the Junior Army & Navy Stores on D'Olier Street.

 Career

 Entry into politics

 Mellows was an Irish nationalist from an early age.
 In 1911, he purchased a copy of Irish Freedom, which began: "We stand for Ireland..."
 He approached Thomas Clarke in his shop, who recruited him into Fianna Éireann, an organisation of young republicans.
 He also met secretary Patrick O'Ryan, Con Colbert and Eamon Martin, who would be a lifelong friend.
 At the next meeting, Mellows' brothers all signed up.
 On 7 April 1911, he was sworn to secrecy by the Irish Republican Brotherhood.

 Mellows was proposed for the post of organiser and travelling instructor.
-He founded the sluagh at Dolphins Barn, Co Wexford, which was a success.
+He founded the sluagh at Dolphins Barn, County Wexford, which was a success.
 He established more sluagdste at Ferns and Enniscorthy in Easter 1912.
 Mellows cycled everywhere, which was cheap and convenient; he was promoted to the rank of captain by the ard choisde.
 In June 1913, Mellows stayed at Waterford IRB Centre with Liam Walsh in the Gaelic League Room, Williams Street.

 Mellows was organising sports in Tuam in September 1913 when he was introduced to socialist James Connolly at Countess Markievicz's residence, where Connolly was recuperating after his hunger strike.
 Connolly was deeply impressed and told his daughter Nora: "I have found a real man".
 Mellows was called back to Dublin on 25 November 1913.
 He was active in the IRB and was a founder member of the Irish Volunteers, being brought onto its organising committee to strengthen the Fianna representation.
 He was given a full-time job at 30s a week.
 Mellows joined forces with Éamonn Ceannt and Sir Horace Plunkett at the Provisional Committee choosing to support the parliamentary route taken by Roger Casement.
 But as an employee he was compelled to agree with Redmondite candidates, although he had voted against the Nationalists' pro-British policy.